Konstantin Stanislavski: Staging the classics

 Increasingly absorbed by his teaching, in 1913 Stanislavski held open rehearsals for his production of Molière's The Imaginary Invalid as a demonstration of the system.
 As with his production of Hamlet and his next, Goldoni's The Mistress of the Inn, he was keen to assay his system in the crucible of a classical text.
 He began to inflect his technique of dividing the action of the play into bits with an emphasis on improvisation; he would progress from analysis, through free improvisation, to the language of the text:

 I divide the work into large bits clarifying the nature of each bit.
 Then, immediately, in my own words, I play each bit, observing all the curves.
 Then I go through the experiences of each bit ten times or so with its curves (not in a fixed way, not being consistent).
 Then I follow the successive bits in the book.
 And finally, I make the transition, imperceptibly, to the experiences as expressed in the actual words of the part.

-Stanislavski's struggles with both the Molière and Goldoni comedies revealed the importance of an appropriate definition of what he calls a character's "super-task" (the core problem that unites and subordinates the character's moment-to-moment tasks).
+Stanislavski's struggles with both Molière and Goldoni comedies revealed the importance of an appropriate definition of what he calls a character's "super-task" (the core problem that unites and subordinates the character's moment-to-moment tasks).
 This impacted particularly on the actors' ability to serve the plays' genre, because an unsatisfactory definition produced tragic rather than comic performances.